StathisDou/GettingAndCleaningData/README.md

 run_analysis.R (It is the R script of the repository) /the R script that contains two functions

+    tidydata table information

+    variable descriptions and units

+    instructions to run the script

+    licence

 tidydata.txt
 /data with means of selected features from the original 'Human Activity Recognition Using Smartphones Dataset Version 1.0'.